SunsetRiders/logger/README.md

 ...
 // DON'T FORGET TO ADD THE EXPRESS-X-REQUEST-ID
-// MODULE BEFORE THE LOGGER REQUEST
+// MODULE BEFORE THE LOGGER MIDDLEWARES
 // Set request middleware express app.use(ExpressXRequestId.requestMiddleware);